-Marjorie Taylor Greene, who backs QAnon and has made racist remarks, wins a congressional seat
+Marjorie Taylor Greene, who backs QAnon and has made racist remarks, wins congressional seat

 Greene, who co-owns a commercial construction and renovation company with her husband, has been unambiguous about her support for QAnon.
 In the past, she has posted videos elevating QAnon and praising “Q,” its anonymous leader.

 “Q is a patriot.
-He is someone that very much loves his country, and he’s on the same page as us, and he is very pro-Trump,” she said in a 2017 video posted to Youtube that has since been made private.
+He is someone that very much loves his country, and he’s on the same page as us, and he is very pro-Trump,” she said in a 2017 video posted to YouTube that has since been made private.

 In that same video, she talks about an “awakening” that will reveal deep corruption and encourage Americans to support Trump.